BZoennchen/supercollider-book/intro.md

 It led us to the self as the basis of political change.
 The missing component that was maybe necessary to realize the *fever dream*, that is, the democratization of social, economic and ecological life, was the ability to negotiate.
 Instead the cultist disruption centered around giving power to 'the right' people.

-Can we make capitalism responsible for it?
-Maybe, since this kind of disruption is far easier to achieve in a system relying on exploitation.

 We can clearly observe the cultist ethos in today's *Sillicon Valley*.
 Most representatives of the IT industry argue against regulation on the promise of a new satisfying sociaty.